open-telemetry/opentelemetry-python/docs/examples/auto-instrumentation/README.rst

         "links": []
     }

-Both outputs are equivalent since the automatic instrumentation does what the manual instrumentation does too.
+You can see that both outputs are the same because automatic instrumentation does exactly what manual instrumentation does.